 Defense Spending Remains a Priority of the national agenda due to the reemergence of long-term strategic peer competition, which has been cited in the National Defense Strategy as the primary concern for U.S. national prosperity and security.
 This reemergence has resulted in increased global disorder and a security environment, defined by rapid technological change, which may be more complex than ever before.
-We believe the U.S. Department of Defense and intelligence community will continue to invest in cyber, space, C5ISR, and missile defense.
+We believe the U.S. Department of Defense and Intelligence Community will continue to invest in cyber, space, intelligence, missile defense, and critical infrastructure protection.
+In addition, as a result of supporting ongoing war efforts, ammunition and munitions need to be replenished and the Army ammunition plants must be modernized to support this need.

 Cybersecurity is Mission Critical to U.S. National Security and cybersecurity threats are increasing in volume and sophistication as global connectivity and the rise of social media have led to an explosion in the amount of available and exploitable data.
 Additionally, there has been an increase in aggressive nation state cyber activity in the past year partly driven by the Russia-Ukraine war and attacks on Ukraine's critical infrastructure.
 Attacks by cyber-criminals seeking financial gain are also growing in volume and sophistication.
 We believe that the cybersecurity market will continue to grow in response to the nation state threat landscape and the vulnerabilities inherent in critical infrastructure.
+Our unique portfolio of Federal Solutions and Critical Infrastructure provides the technical capabilities to detect and prevent cyberattacks along with the domain knowledge to understand how infrastructure operates.